tclindner/hipchat-room-notification-api/CONTRIBUTING.md

 ## License

-Contributions to hipchat-room-notification-api are subject to the [MIT License](https://github.com/tclindner/hipchat-room-notification-api/blob/master/LICENSE).
+Contributions to hangouts-chat-api are subject to the [MIT License](https://github.com/mwpeterson/hangouts-chat-api/blob/master/LICENSE).